gardehal/react-chook/README.md

 - [ ] Flavicon (For timer, toasts, notifications etc.)
 - [ ] Expanding all panels in upload white line over footer
 - [ ] Improved style for mobile (width, footer escpecially)
-- [ ] Unauthorized upload recipe/ingredient error handleing, failure to upload etc
+- [x] Unauthorized upload recipe/ingredient error handleing, failure to upload etc
+- [ ] Modal with login

 ## Known issues
 - Things are not looking good.
 Not figuratively but literally, style is not my strong suit.